zuruoke/Race-Classification-Keras-Rest-API/README.md

       $ python post_request.py

-- Then you will be asked to enter the image path of the query image you want to classify
+- Then you will be asked to enter the image path of the query image

        $ python post_request.py
        Enter the image path: